writethedocs/www/docs/conf/prague/2019/tickets.rst

 We offer a limited number of diversity scholarship tickets for our Prague conference in collaboration with `DiversityTickets.org <https://diversitytickets.org/>`_, a non-profit organization that shares qualifying events with various diversity organizations, and helps folks from underrepresented groups find events to attend.

-For more information and to apply, head over to the `DiversityTickets.org <https://diversitytickets.org/en/events/425/>`_ Event page.
+For more information and to apply, head over to the `application page <https://diversitytickets.org/en/events/425/>`_.
 Diversity scholarship tickets are free.
 The deadline for applications is 7th July, 2019.

 {% if flagticketsonsale %}